apache/kylin/website/_docs21/tutorial/hue.md

   ![](/images/tutorial/2.0/hue/21.png)

-There is a bug,not solved since 27 Aug 2016, nor in 3.10 and 3.11,
-but the solution is very easy (Thanks to Shahab Tajik)
+There is a bug, not solved since 27 Aug 2016, nor in 3.10 and 3.11, but the solution is very easy:

 [Link](https://github.com/cloudera/hue/pull/369):
 You only need to change 3 lines in  *<HuePath>/desktop/libs/librdbms/src/librdbms/jdbc.py*